vboo123/RoamlyService/README.md

 Backend Service that talks to database

-uvicorn app:app --reload to run the app.py file
-Your API will be available at http://127.0.0.1:8000.

 We can use Postman or something to test these endpoints

 Make sure to use pyEnv 3.11 or below (not 3.12 since some libraries dont have the support for it)